Toronto Transit Commission fares: Purchasing Presto media

 Presto cards purchased from the Presto website or from Presto vending machines are set to the adult fare rates.
-For concessionary fares (excluding the Fair Pass program), a Presto cardholder must take their Presto card to either a Shoppers Drug Mart store, a fare and ticket service counter located at select GO Transit and Union Pearson Express railway stations or the TTC Customer Service Centre with appropriate ID to have the concession fare rate set.
+For concessionary fares (excluding the Fair Pass program), a Presto cardholder must take their Presto card to either a Shoppers Drug Mart, Loblaws store, a fare and ticket service counter located at select GO Transit and Union Pearson Express railway stations or the TTC Customer Service Centre to have the concession fare rate set.
 In the case of those eligible for the Fair Pass program, ODSP or Ontario Works case workers can grant approval of the discount for their clients.

 Presto tickets are sold at Presto vending machines at all subway stations.
-They are also sold at most Toronto Shoppers Drug Mart stores.
+They are also sold at most Toronto Loblaws and Shoppers Drug Mart stores.
 A customer can purchase up to ten Presto tickets at a time from a Presto vending machine at subway stations.
 Presto tickets must be used within 90 days of purchase, though some print the date of expiry and some do not.

-Presto vending machines are also available at Toronto Pearson International Airport at each of Terminals 1 and 3, ground transportation level.
+Presto vending machines are also available at Toronto Pearson International Airport at each of Terminals 1 and 3, ground transportation level for both.
 These sell both Presto cards and Presto tickets.

-Presto cardholders can purchase and load a TTC monthly pass onto a card online, at a TTC subway station vending machine, or at a Shoppers Drug Mart store.
+Presto cardholders can purchase and load a TTC monthly pass onto a card online, at a TTC subway station vending machine, or at a Loblaws or Shoppers Drug Mart store.
 TTC 12-month passes can only be purchased and loaded onto a card online.